anthonyemberley/Qwip/README.md

 ## Notes

-Development on Qwip has been temporarily paused as I pursue my next project/ venture Impact, which I am more passionate about
+Development on Qwip has been temporarily paused as I pursue my next project/ venture Impact, which I am more passionate about.

 ## About Qwip